-An appraisal was prepared by the Applicant to determine the market value of the 167 +/- acre fallow agricultural field proposed for this restoration effort.
-Staff reviewed the appraisal and deemed it to be acceptable.
-The appraisal concluded a market value of \$7,500 per acre with a total value of \$1,250,000 (rounded) for the 167+/- acre fallow agricultural field.
-The Applicant has agreed to contribute \$1,250,000 to the Fund within 90 days of authorization of the proposed lease.
+The appraisal was revised to adjust for the reduced area and concluded a market value of \$7,500 per acre, resulting in a Kapiloff Fund contribution value of \$250,050 (rounded) for the 33.34-acre parcel.
+This one-time payment to the Fund represents the land acquisition cost the Applicant would incur in a private transaction to acquire 33.34 acres.
+The Applicant has agreed to deposit \$250,050 to the Fund within 90 days of authorization of the proposed lease.

-The Kapiloff Land Bank Act (Public Resources Code sections 8600 et seq.) was enacted in 1982 with the Commission designated as the Land Bank Fund Trustee (Trustee).
+The Kapiloff Land Bank Act (Public Resources Code sections 8600 et seq.) was enacted in 1982 with the Commission designated as the Land

+Bank Fund Trustee (Trustee).
 Pursuant to Public Resources Code section 8612.5, "[t]he Trustee is authorized to manage and improve real property for purposes of providing open space, habitat for plants and animals, and public access."
 Public Resources Code section 8613, subdivision (b) states that moneys deposited in the fund "shall be available for expenditure by the trustee for management and improvement of real property held by the trustee to provide open space, habitat for plants and animals, and public access."
 Public Resources Code section 8625, subdivision (c) states that "[a]ny party may deposit moneys into the fund for purposes of specified or unspecified projects to provide for access to or management and improvement of real property held by the Trustee to provide open space, habitat for plants and animals, and public access."